UoB-COMSM0166/2026-group-14/docs/README.md

 `L_mult` in the HP formula is a planning variable for spreadsheets and early estimates.
 The final shipped values are still the config-table values in code.

-After this pass, playtest feedback became more actionable: instead of only saying "too easy" or "too hard," testers could identify the exact wave or enemy group that felt off.
+After this pass, playtest feedback became more actionable: testers could identify the exact wave or enemy group that felt off.

 ### Evaluation